SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 Just like physical attack and biological attack, income attack{wc, intent?} also leads to state making.

 Income attack can manifest in many ways, one of which is inflation.
 When inflation occurred{tense}, many countries whose "soldiers and bureaucrats had to be paid," "faced the unsolvable problem of finding money to pay the army and bureaucracy"(Citation, gelvin, bulliet).
+During the late sixteenth century, a massive flood of silver from Spain massively inflated